389ds/389ds.github.io/docs/389ds/design/allow-usage-of-openldap-lib-w-openssl.md

 <b>Notes:</b> I borrowed the crypto-utils code to extract the keys from the cert db.

-### Configuration parameter nsslapd-extract-pemfiles

-      dn: cn=config
-      nsslapd-extract-pemfiles: on | off

-When the value is "on", the certs/keys are extracted as pem files.
-Currently (389-ds-base-1.3.5.x), it is set to off, by default.

 Implementation Details
 ======================
 - Added an api slapi_client_uses_openssl,
   in which if the server is linked with OpenLDAP library and LDAP_OPT_X_TLS_PACKAGE value is "OpenSSL", the api returns true; otherwise false.
+  (See ldap/servers/slapd/ldaputil.c)
+- Added an api slapi_client_uses_non_nss,
+  in which if the server is linked with OpenLDAP library and LDAP_OPT_X_TLS_PACKAGE value is NOT "MozNSS", the api returns true; otherwise false.
+  (See ldap/servers/slapd/ldaputil.c)
-- PEM files are extracted from the cert db at the start up regardless of the LDAP_OPT_X_TLS_PACKAGE value.
+- If a configuration parameter nsslapd-extract-pemfiles is on, PEM files are always extracted from the cert db at the server's startup regardless of the LDAP_OPT_X_TLS_PACKAGE value.
   But the PEM files are passed to OpenLDAP by ldap_set_option only when the the LDAP_OPT_X_TLS_PACKAGE value is "OpenSSL".
 That is, the code is supposed to work with NSS as well as OpenSSL without a configuration switch.
+(Note: GnuTLS is not tested yet.)
 - If slapi_client_uses_openssl is true, cacert file name is set in setup_ol_tls_conn which is called by slapi_ldap_init_ext/slapi_ldap_init.
 - Also, if slapi_client_uses_openssl is true, server cert and key are set to LDAP_OPT_X_TLS_CERTFILE